sinch/ios-call-your-twitter-friends/README.md

                 }
 ```

-Here, we store a friend's information in a object.
-I've gone ahead an defined a class called CFriend for this tutorial.
+Here, we store a user's information in an object.
+I've gone ahead and defined a class called CFriend for this tutorial.

 Now we're ready to call `getFriends` in `viewDidLoad`: